SUPPLY CHAINS NEED TO ADD VALUE FOR ALL PARTICIPANTS

 ACTIONING CHANGE TO RAISE ORGANISATIONAL VALUE

-Whether it is looking at the improvement across the entire supply chain or specifically in one functional area, Coterie Supply Chain Management can assist you through deploying an experienced and highly qualified expert in all functional areas shown below.
+Whether it is looking at the improvement across the entire supply chain or specifically in one functional area, Coterie Supply Chain Management will assist you through deploying an experienced and highly qualified experts across the functional areas shown below.

 Organisational Design